tanchekwei/repo-structure-copier/README.md

 - Includes file contents in the copied structure
 - Respects `.repoignore` rules for excluding files and directories
 - Provides a token count for the copied structure
+- Previews the repository structure before copying, including token counts for files and directories

 ## Usage